How WebSub works: and why it's good for your podcast

 If a podcast directory or app doesn’t support it, it ignores the line in your RSS.
 And if it does support it, it means almost instant updates for your podcast.

 As a podcast app, how should we implement it?

 We’d recommend adding a subscription endpoint in addition to your existing RSS polling service.
 That way, you’ll get instant updates to WebSub-compatible podcasts, but your existing systems will automatically keep updated.

 So why doesn’t everyone support it?

 That’s a great question.
 In fact, we don’t know who does support it, and who doesn’t.

 Google Podcasts specifically recommends it, and supports it.
 Given that - and the ease of implementing it - you might think that it’s worth every single podcast host supporting this service.
 But that’s not, yet, happening.

-It’s harder to check which podcast apps support it: we can see some of our data from our secondary hub, and know that Inoreader, Feedly and other RSS readers are using it: but we can’t see a podcast app using it yet (other, of course, than Google).
+We can spot who supports it from their RSS feeds, but it’s harder to check which podcast apps support it: we can see some of our data from our secondary hub, and know that Inoreader, Feedly and other RSS readers are using it.

 If you’ve comments on this: please, use our comments box below.

 |James Cridland is the Editor of Podnews, a keynote speaker and consultant.
 He wrote his first podcast RSS feed in January 2005; and also launched the first live radio streaming app for mobile phones in the same year.
 He's worked in the audio industry since 1989.|